-I wanted to approached Doris but wasn’t sure how, so I welcomed the yearbook girls’ advice.
+I wanted to approached Dori but wasn’t sure how, so I welcomed the yearbook girls’ advice.
 They seemed eager to help – in retrospect, probably because they considered me a challenging project.
 So did Backes, who helped me in his own weird way: He lent me his Members Only jacket.
 That was a big deal in the early ’80s.
 Kind of like donating a kidney today.

 When I knocked on her door, one of her roommates opened it.
 In her underwear.
 She grinned and told me to come in.
-Doris sneered, pushed her aside, grabbed my arm, and dragged me down the hall.
+Dori sneered, pushed her aside, grabbed my arm, and dragged me down the hall.
 To this day, I don’t know what that was about.
 But for years, I marveled at the possibilities.

-Doris’s “somewhere” was a hotel tennis court, which was closed but not locked.
+Dori’s “somewhere” was a hotel tennis court, which was closed but not locked.
 (In retrospect, this hotel was lax about its security.)
 We didn’t, of course, talk much.
 Alas, a paved tennis court isn’t ideal for the missionary position, so by the time we were done, I noticed (and felt) my knees bleeding.

 I again cut the night short, and when I got back to my room – once again well past curfew – Backes was ready to scold me.
 Then I told him about my knees.
 Either out of pity or from the absurdity, he never reported me – although he did describe both nights when he signed my yearbook a few weeks later.
-As did Chris and a few other Predator staffer he later regaled.
+As did Chris and a few other Predator staffers he later regaled.
 This is why my parents have never seen my yearbook.

 No pain, no game

-Doris and I went on two dates afterward.
+Dori and I went on two dates afterward.
 But when she tried mounting me in a movie theater, I realized I wasn’t daring enough for her.
 We broke up two weeks after the FSPA convention.